 Commonwealth of Pennsylvania Prescription Monitoring Program

-The Office of Attorney General is authorized by law under Title 28 PA Consolidated Statute, Chapter 25, Subchapter A, Section 25.131 to collect data regarding the dispensation of Schedule II controlled substances by pharmacies in Pennsylvania.
+The Office of Attorney General is authorized by law under Title 28 Pa Code, Chapter 25, Subchapter A, Section 25.131 to collect data regarding the dispensation of Schedule II controlled substances by pharmacies in Pennsylvania.

 This function is administered by the Bureau of Narcotics Investigation (BNI), which has both criminal investigative authority and regulatory compliance authority with regard to controlled substances under Pennsylvania's drug act, commonly referred to as "Act 64".